Airat Ichmouratov: Orchestration

-According to various accounts, Ichmouratov is acknowledged as a competent orchestrator.
-The majority of his orchestral compositions, spanning opera, symphony, overtures, and concertos, are scored for the full-size orchestra, reminiscent of the late 19th through the mid-20th century, and often involve an average of 80 to 100 performers with a diverse array of instruments.
-In his Master's thesis at the University of Montreal, where he talks about his "Youth" Overture, the composer notes his admiration for the skillful orchestrations of Tchaikovsky, Shostakovich, and Rachmaninov:
+According to various accounts, Ichmouratov is acknowledged as a skilled orchestrator.
+The majority of his orchestral compositions, including opera, symphony, overtures, and concertos, are scored for the full-size orchestra, often reflecting the style of the late 19th through the mid-20th century.
+These works typically involve 80 to 100 performers and a wide variety of instruments.
+In his Master's thesis at the University of Montreal, where he talks about his "Youth" Overture, the composer expressed admiration for the orchestrational techniques of Tchaikovsky, Shostakovich, and Rachmaninov: